omise/bluepine/README.md

 end
 ```

-Here we will use `search` endpoint's default params for validating `GET /users` endpoint.
+The default params of the `search` endpoint are now used for validating the `GET /users` endpoint.

-### Endpoint Validation
+### Endpoint validation

 See [Validation - Validating Endpoint](#validating-endpoint)

 ## Validation

-Once we have our schema/endpoint defined.
-We can use validator to validate it against any data. (it uses `ActiveModel::Validations` under the hood)
+Once we have our schema/endpoint defined, we can use the validator to validate it against any data. (it uses `ActiveModel::Validations` under the hood)

-Similar to `Serializer`.
-We can use `Validator` to validate any type of `Attribute`.
+Similar to `Serializer`, we can use `Validator` to validate any type of `Attribute`.

 ### Example
 #### Validating simple attribute